kwotsin/jekyll/_posts/2017-02-11-transfer-learning.md

 INFO:tensorflow:Current Streaming Accuracy: 0.538086
 ```

 The loss seems to hover around the value 2 although the training has been done for some time.
-Also, while the checkpointed model gives a performance of around 80% accuracy after 5 epochs, the accuracy for the 'clean' model remains as low as 53%.
+Also, while the checkpointed model gives a performance of around 80% accuracy after 5 epochs, the accuracy for the trained 'clean' model remains as low as 53%.
 Evaluating this trained 'clean' model would probably give a lower accuracy than the training.

-**The Final Verdict**: A model restored from the checkpoint performs the best!
+**The Final Verdict**: Fine-tuning a model restored from the checkpoint performs the best!

 ---

 ### Some Reflections
 One thing I really think could be improved is having a greater batch size for the training, which will make each gradient update far more stable and consistent.
-Unfortunately, as my GPU (GTX 860M) has a memory of only around 4GB, which is quite insufficient for training a large batch size in a large model.
+Unfortunately, my GPU (GTX 860M) has only a memory around 4GB, which is quite insufficient for training a large batch size in a large model.

 Also, I believe other hyperparameters could be further experimented.
 Due to a rather slow GPU, it has also become rather time-consuming to experiment hyperparameters slowly.
 I had experimented with several learning rates such as 0.001, 0.002, and 0.005.
-In the end, I decided a lower initial learning rate and a more aggressive decay could let the loss converge earlier, so I used 0.004 as the learning rate with a decay rate of 0.7.
+In the end, I decided a lower initial learning rate and a more aggressive decay could let the loss converge earlier, so I used 0.0002 as the learning rate with a decay rate of 0.7.

 The exponential decaying learning rate was really useful.
 After training for a while, my loss kind of stagnated, but following a decay, the loss noticeably went down further.
 I believe this is also a way to indirectly experiment with the learning rate through exploring different values throughout the training.